AaronBray/AaronBray.github.io/_posts/2025-09-01-SimpleCTF.md

-We now have an email, username, and unencrypted password

-We now get our 5th answer
+We now have an email, username, and unencrypted password This gives us our 5th answer

 Question 5 asks?
 What's the password?